switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-debian-11.md

 ## Software installation

 The OSM tile server stack is a collection of programs and libraries that work together to create a tile server.
-As so often with OpenStreetMap, there are many ways to achieve this goal and nearly all of the components have alternatives that have various specific advantages and disadvantages.
+As so often with OpenStreetMap, there are many ways to achieve this goal, and nearly all of the components have alternatives that have various specific advantages and disadvantages.
 This tutorial describes the most standard version that is similar to that used on the main OpenStreetMap.org tile servers.

 It consists of 5 main components: `mod_tile`, `renderd`, `mapnik`, `osm2pgsql` and a `postgresql/postgis` database.
 Mod_tile is an apache module that serves cached tiles and decides which tiles need re-rendering&nbsp;– either because they are not yet cached or because they are outdated.
 Renderd provides a priority queueing system for different sorts of requests to manage and smooth out the load from rendering requests.
 Mapnik is the software library that does the actual rendering and is used by `renderd`.

-Thanks to the work done by the {{ maintainers }} to incorporate the latest versions of these packages into {{ dist }}, these instructions are somewhat shorter than previous versions.
+Thanks to the work done by the Debian maintainers to incorporate the latest versions of these packages into {{ dist }}, these instructions are somewhat shorter than previous versions.

 These instructions are have been written and tested against a newly-installed {{ dist }} server.
 If you have got other versions of some software already installed (perhaps you upgraded from an earlier version, or you set up some PPAs to load from) then you may need to make some adjustments.

 In order to build these components, a variety of dependencies need to be installed first.

-Debian doesn't come with `sudo` by default, so we'll need to log on as root to do the first part:
+Debian doesn't come with `sudo` by default, so we'll need to log on as `root` to do the first part:

 ```sh
 --8<-- "docs/assets/serving-tiles/debian-deps.txt"